Sudden abortion focus shakes midterm election landscape

 The draft ruling, which the court emphasized was not final, would become the law of the land only after a formal announcement, which is expected in late June or early July.
 And privately, GOP strategists have worried that overturning Roe ahead of the election could trigger an anti-Republican backlash.

-South Carolina Sen. Lindsey Graham acknowledged that a sweeping change in the nation’s abortion laws might help Democrats in November, but he suggested the election would depend more on the state of the economy than the explosive social issue.
+South Carolina Sen. Lindsey Graham, a Republican, acknowledged that a sweeping change in the nation’s abortion laws might help Democrats in November, but he suggested the election would depend more on the state of the economy than the explosive social issue.

 Voters in some states would be affected more than others.